Edmund Muskie: Historical evaluations

 Senator Muskie's environmental law legacy is no less than stunning in terms of positive impact on the nation's natural environment.
 It takes little imagination to speculate what our national landscape would now look like if the economic growth we witnessed in the past four decades had not been accompanied by the environmental protections for air, land, and water provided by the laws that Senator Muskie championed in the 1970s.

 Muskie's influence on American diplomacy was detailed by the Office of the Historian with the following: "In the nine months Muskie served as Secretary of State, he conducted the first high-level meeting with the Soviet government after its December 1979 invasion of Afghanistan.
 During these negotiations, Secretary Muskie unsuccessfully attempted to secure the withdrawal of Soviet forces from Afghanistan.
 [He] also assisted President Carter in the implementation of the "Carter Doctrine", which aimed to limit Soviet expansion into the Middle East and Persian Gulf.
 Finally, under Muskie's leadership, the State Department negotiated the release of the remaining American hostages held by Iran."
 Many political commentators believed the bestowing of the Presidential Medal of Freedom by Carter to be an affirmation of this assertion.

 The public perception of his civil rights advancement has endured.
 A champion of the civil rights movement in the United States, he publicly criticized J. Edgar Hoover's Federal Bureau of Investigation, which was at the time considered political suicide as Hoover often spied on and attempted to smear his opponents.
-Muskie also was instrumental in the passage of the Civil Rights Act of 1964, the creation of Martin Luther King Jr. Day, and developed the reform of lobbying.
-His time as the chairman of the Senate Budget Committee from 1975 to 1980 include the formation of the United States budget process.
+Muskie also was instrumental in the passage of the Civil Rights Act of 1964 and the establishment of Martin Luther King Jr. Day, and developed the reform of lobbying.
+His time as the chairman of the Senate Budget Committee from 1975 to 1980 included the formation of the United States budget process.
 Because of this, he is known as the "father of the federal budget process".
-David Broder of The Washington Post, noted that Muskie's leadership of the Senate's intergovernmental relations subcommittee was, in part, responsible for countering Richard Nixon's "Imperial Presidency" and advancing "New Federalism".
+David Broder of The Washington Post, noted that Muskie's leadership of the Senate's intergovernmental relations subcommittee was in part responsible for countering Richard Nixon's "Imperial Presidency" and advancing "New Federalism".